nvoynov/creq/README.md

 [![Gem Version](https://badge.fury.io/rb/creq.svg)](https://badge.fury.io/rb/creq) [![Build Status](https://travis-ci.org/nvoynov/creq.svg?branch=master)](https://travis-ci.org/nvoynov/creq) [![Code Climate](https://codeclimate.com/github/nvoynov/creq/badges/gpa.svg)](https://codeclimate.com/github/nvoynov/creq)

 The CReq is a simple and customizable tool for requirements management.
-It provides ability of writing requirements in isolated markdown files and combining those files into a single and consistent requirements specification document.
+It provides the ability of writing requirements in discrete markdown files and combining those files into a single and consistent requirements specification.

-The CReq is simple enough in itself, but when you combine it with Ruby, a modern text editor and Git, this combination will bring you unprecedented power and flexibility in requirements management.
+The CReq is simple enough in itself, but when you joint it with Ruby, a modern text editor, and Git, it gives you exceptional power and flexibility of requirements management process.

 ![Promo](lib/assets/promo/doc/assets/promo.png)

 ## Purpose

-Develop a simple and efficient approach for requirements management practice (gathering and writing; prioritizing and efforts estimation; tracing to other project artifacts) through exploring:
+The project was created for the purpose to find a simple and efficient approach to requirements management practice (gathering, eliciting, writing, approval, prioritizing, efforts estimation; tracing to other project artifacts) by exploring:

-* a sufficient and custom format to describe requirement by analysts and consume those by project members team (unique requirement identification; requirement attributes suitable to certain project);
+* a simple but sufficient format of requirements format that is easy to use by a project team;
-* a consistent requirements repository format that will be easy understandable for both human and machine;
+* a consistent requirements repository format that will be easy to use for both human and machine;
-* a minimum set of required tools with the possibility of rapid adoption to a certain project needs, that are free and ready to use.
+* a minimum set of required tools with the possibility of rapid adjusting to needs of certain projects, that are free and ready to use.

 ## Installation